Alikerin/AMMI-Project/README.md

 # Color Transfer with Differentiable Histogram
-This project is based on [Image-to-Image Translation with Conditional Adversarial Networks](https://arxiv.org/pdf/1611.07004v1.pdf).
+This project is based on [Differentiable Histogram with Hard-Binning](https://arxiv.org/pdf/2012.06311.pdf).

 ## Prerequisites